 As a result, she’s on track to graduate early from Concordia.
 The Lake Country Lutheran High School alum also came into Concordia with some dual and AP credits under her belt.

-As with deWerff, Route 38 also provides a convenient path toward early or on-time graduation.
+Route 36 is open to all majors and provides a convenient path toward early or on-time graduation.
 While students are allowed to take up to 18 credits a semester at the traditional tuition rate, the average student ends up taking closer to 15, which can put them off-course for a four-year graduation, says Robert Nowak, assistant vice president of enrollment.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.